BCV-Uniandes/PLA-Net/README.md

 This repository contains the official implementation of PLA-Net, submitted for revision to *Scientific Reports*.

 ## Installation
+The following steps are required in order to run PLA-Net:

+1.
+export PATH=/usr/local/cuda-11.0/bin:$PATH
+export LD_LIBRARY_PATH=/usr/local/cuda-11.0/lib64:$LD_LIBRARY_PATH

+2.
+conda create --name PLA-Net
+conda activate PLA-Net

+3.
+Run env.sh

 ## Models
 We provide trained models available for download in the following [link](http://157.253.243.19/PLA-Net/).

 ## Usage
+To evaluate each of the components of our method: LM, LM+Advs, LMPM and PLA-Net please run the corresponding bash file.